-In accordance with its Management Agreement with PRCM Advisers, the Company incurred \$11.5 million and \$12.0 million as a management fee to PRCM Advisers for the three months ended March 31, 2017 and 2016, respectively, which represents approximately 1.5% of stockholders' equity on an annualized basis as defined by the Management Agreement.
-For purposes of calculating the management fee, stockholders' equity is adjusted to exclude any common stock repurchases as well as any unrealized gains, losses or other items that do not affect realized net income (loss), among other adjustments, in accordance with the Management Agreement.
+In accordance with its management agreement with PRCM Advisers, the Company incurred \$11.7 million and \$23.1 million as a management fee to PRCM Advisers for the three and six months ended June 30, 2017, respectively, and \$11.8 million and \$23.9 million as a management fee to PRCM Advisers for the three and six months ended June 30, 2016, respectively, which represents approximately 1.5% of stockholders' equity on an annualized basis as defined by the management agreement.
+For purposes of calculating the management fee, stockholders' equity is adjusted to exclude the consolidated stockholders' equity of Granite Point and its subsidiaries included in the Company's condensed consolidated balance sheet and any common stock repurchases, as well as any unrealized gains, losses or other items that do not affect realized net income (loss), among other adjustments, in accordance with the management agreement.
 In addition, the Company reimbursed PRCM Advisers for direct and allocated costs incurred by PRCM Advisers on behalf of the Company.
-These direct and allocated costs totaled approximately \$7.5 million and \$6.8 million for the three months ended March 31, 2017 and 2016, respectively.
+These direct and allocated costs totaled approximately \$6.5 million and \$14.0 million for the three and six months ended June 30, 2017, respectively, and \$6.0 million and \$12.8 million for the three and six months ended June 30, 2016, respectively.